matrix-io/matrix-lite-js/README.md

 # MATRIX-Lite-JS
-MATRIX Lite JS is an [npm package](https://www.npmjs.com/package/@matrix-io/matrix-lite) that allows for users of varying skill levels to easily program their MATRIX Device.
+MATRIX Lite JS is an [npm package](https://www.npmjs.com/package/@matrix-io/matrix-lite) that allows users of varying skill levels to easily program their MATRIX Device.
 This is achieved by creating a Node.js addon for [MATRIX HAL](https://matrix-io.github.io/matrix-documentation/matrix-hal/overview/) which lets you call C++ functions with JavaScript.

 # Roadmap
 This roadmap is for achieving a basic implementation of the checklist below. **As this package develops, the API will improve and may change.**